 We see something similar in the case of the electric cars scenario.
 The author(s) make the claim that our current electricity capacity can accommodate 1 million electric cars and it will only require 4% more electricity.
 They come to that conclusion after averaging consumption of these electric cars and comparing it with total possible production.
 It is misleading because consumption of electric cars is not constant over the year, but more importantly, it hides the real problem with consumption of electric cars.
 That gives a too optimistic view of the impact of electric cars on the grid.

 I wonder how this report could ever determine whether in reality our grid can safely accommodate 1 million, 2 million or 5 million electric cars with its current capacity, requiring only 4% extra electricity.
-It however gave the opportunity to our Minister of Energy to waive away any objections.
+It however gave the opportunity to our Minister of Energy to wave away any objections.